Yoav666s/dnd-wiki/collections/_monsters/basic-rules/knight.md

   **Brave.** The knight has advantage on saving throws against being frightened.
 actions: |
   **Multiattack.** The knight makes two melee attacks.

   **Greatsword.** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 10 (2d6 + 3) slashing damage.

   **Heavy Crossbow.** Ranged Weapon Attack: +2 to hit, range 100/400 ft., one target.
 Hit: 5 (1d10) piercing damage.

   **Leadership.** For 1 minute, the knight can utter a special command or warning whenever a nonhostile creature that it can see within 30 ft. of it makes an attack roll or a saving throw.
 The creature can add a d4 to its roll provided it can hear and understand the knight.
 A creature can benefit from only one Leadership die at a time.
 This effect ends if the knight is incapacitated.
-legendary_actions: ""
 excerpt: "Medium Humanoid, Any Alignment"
 source: "Basic Rules"
 ---